victsai525/Snake-game/README.md

 # Snake Game 🐍

 This is a simple ai snake game using Greedy algorithm.
+If you want to control manually, you can adjust the ai_moving() in snake.cpp, I had already written.

 ## Intro